earthly/website/blog/_posts/2023-06-22-build-java-projects-with-bazel.md

     Learn how to build Java projects with Bazel, an open-source automatic build tool that offers extensibility, scalability, and flexibility.
 This tutorial walks you through the process of configuring your workspace, creating a build file, adding dependencies, and building your project with Bazel.
 last_modified_at: 2023-07-19
 ---
-**In this article, you'll learn from a Bazel Java tutorial.
-If you love Bazel, discover how Earthly can enhance your builds with consistent containerization.
+**This tutorial provides guidance on using Bazel with Java.
+Earthly ensures containerized consistency for Bazel builds.
 [Check it out](/).**

 If you're a Java developer, you'll have likely used ANT, Maven, or Gradle to build your projects.
 Many of these solutions have been around for decades, but Java's changed a lot over the years.
 While these tools are still serviceable, you may want something more conducive to the current speed of application development and deployment.